 Advice and firm-specific guidance

-Where we find issues, we may choose to address these via "Dear Managing Partner" letters that go out to an individual firm or, where appropriate, a number of firms who may be affected by a specific issue.
+We may choose to address issues with letters that go out to an individual firm or, where appropriate, a number of firms who may be affected by a specific issue.
 We may also choose to provide specific guidance to firms that are or have been engaged in relationship management or the supervision process.

 Agreed compliance plans

 When we identify issues within a firm that require corrective action, we will consider whether agreeing a compliance plan with the firm provides a proportionate outcome.
 This would not prevent further action being taken in some cases where necessary, but may often enable firms to engage constructively with us, limit the impact of the non-compliance, and satisfy us that they are committed to compliance with the core principles.